svenluijten/env-providers/README.md

 [![SensioLabs Insight][ico-insight]][link-insight]

 A more finetuned way of managing your service providers in Laravel.
-This package allows you to only load certain service providers in the development or staging stage of your project.
+This package allows you to only load certain service providers when your application is in the development, local or staging environment.

 ## Installation
 Via [composer](http://getcomposer.org):